-Biographies of the Continuing Directors Whose Terms Expire at the 2020 Annual Meeting
+Biographies of the Directors Whose Terms Expire at the 2020 Annual Meeting and are Nominated for Election at the Annual Meeting

 Robert J. Meyer, M.D.
-Dr. Meyer, age 60, has served as a member of our Board of Directors since March 2018.
+Dr. Meyer, age 61, has served as a member of our Board of Directors since March 2018.
 Dr. Meyer has been a Principal of Drug and Biological Products at Greenleaf Health, a boutique FDA strategic advising company since January 2018.
 He is also an Associate Professor of Public Health Sciences at the University of Virginia (UVA), where he was formerly the Director of the Virginia Center for Translational and Regulatory Sciences from 2013 to 2017.
 He is a Medical Science Trustee for the United States Pharmacopeia Board (a voluntary position on this non-profit organization) and has served as a Director of Correvio Pharma (formerly Cardiome Pharma), a Vancouver, B.C. pharmaceutical company since August 2015.
 Prior to joining the faculty at UVA, Dr. Meyer was Vice President and Head, Global Regulatory Strategy, Policy and Safety at Merck Research Laboratories, joining Merck in October 2007.
 Prior to Merck, Dr. Meyer worked for the FDA from 1994 to 2007.
 In his last 5 years at the FDA, Dr. Meyer was the Director for the Office of Drug Evaluation II (ODEII) within Center for Drug Evaluation and Research (CDER), with responsibilities for pulmonary and allergy, metabolic and endocrine, and analgesics, anesthetics and rheumatologic drug products.
+Dr. Meyer also serves on the board of directors of Translate Bio, Inc. and Correvio Pharma Corp.
 Dr. Meyer holds a B.A. from Lehigh University and an M.D. from the University of Connecticut School of Medicine.
 Our Board of Directors believes that Dr. Meyer's expertise and experience within the FDA and the pharmaceutical industry qualifies him to serve on our Board of Directors.

 Michael Sherman.
-Mr. Sherman, age 53, has served as our President and Chief Executive Officer and as a member of our Board of Directors since April 2019.
+Mr. Sherman, age 54, has served as our President and Chief Executive Officer and as a member of our Board of Directors since April 2019.
 Prior to joining the Company, Mr. Sherman served as the President and Chief Executive Officer of Endocyte, Inc., a biopharmaceutical company focused on developing targeted therapies for the treatment of cancer, from June 2016 until its acquisition by Novartis AG in December 2018.
 Prior to that, Mr. Sherman served as Endocyte's Chief Financial Officer from October 2006 to February 2017 and as its Chief Operating Officer from June 2014 to June 2016.
 From December 1994 to October 2006, Mr. Sherman served in various executive roles, but most recently as Vice President of Finance and Strategic Planning from May 2004 to October 2006, of Guidant Corporation, a cardiovascular device manufacturer acquired by Boston Scientific Corporation in April 2006.
-Mr. Sherman serves on the Indianapolis Children's Museum Board of Trustees.
+Mr. Sherman serves as a director of BioSpecifics Technologies Corp. and on the Indianapolis Children's Museum Board of Trustees.
 During the past five years, he also served on the Board of Directors of Mead Johnson Nutrition Company, a pediatric nutrition company.
 Mr. Sherman holds a B.A. in economics from DePauw University and an M.B.A. from the Amos Tuck School, Dartmouth College.
 Our Board of Directors believes that Mr. Sherman's expertise and experience in the pharmaceutical industry qualifies him to serve on our Board of Directors.